rlph-kun/rlph-kun/README.md

 # Hi there, I'm Ralph 👋

-🎓 I'm a 4th-year Information Technology student passionate about software development, problem-solving, and building projects that make an impact.
+🎓 I'm a 4th-year Information Technology student.
 💻 I enjoy exploring different technologies.
 🚀 Currently working on academic projects and sharpening my skills in PHP and SQL.